 - Sending marketing material to individuals sourced from publicly available contact information

 What does consent mean under GDPR?

 In order to process personal data in compliance with GDPR you must have what’s known as a ‘lawful basis’ for doing so.
-Getting the consent of an individual to process his or her data is one lawful basis that’s commonly relied upon.
+Getting the consent of an individual to process his or her data is one lawful basis that’s commonly relied upon in marketing.
 GDPR enhanced the previous definition of consent – it must now be: